Skip to main content

 ynab_list_accounts

-Retrieve all budget accounts to find account IDs needed for creating transactions in YNAB.
+Retrieve a list of all accounts in your YNAB budget, including optional closed accounts, to easily find account IDs for creating transactions.

 Instructions